Council of Europe Convention on the Counterfeiting of Medical Products: Parties

-As of February 2021, the Convention on the Falsification of Medical Products and Similar Crimes involving Threats to Public Health has been ratified by 18 state parties.
-These include Albania, Armenia, Belgium, Belarus, Benin, Bosnia and Herzegovina, Burkina Faso, Croatia, France, Guinea, Hungary, Portugal, the Republic of Moldova, the Russian Federation, Spain, Switzerland, Turkey, and Ukraine.
-Additionally, 15 countries have signed the convention but have not yet ratified it.
-The Committee of Ministers of the Council of Europe has extended invitations to Congo, Ecuador, and Tunisia to join the MEDICRIME convention.
+As of May 2026, the Convention on the Falsification of Medical Products and Similar Crimes involving Threats to Public Health has been ratified by 23 state parties.

+Additionally, 22 countries have signed the convention but have not yet ratified it.
+The Committee of Ministers of the Council of Europe has extended invitations to Cameroon and Senegal to join the MEDICRIME convention.